Development of Windows Vista: Community Technology Previews

 December CTP (built on December 14, 2005, with a build number of 5270), was released to testers and MSDN on December 19, 2005, and was very close to feature complete.
 Since then, the feature-complete build was delayed until late January 2006.
 In this build, Windows AntiSpyware was renamed Windows Defender, the start button was also changed, IE7 had a new icon/logo, and the Windows XP sounds remained the same.
 There were some minor UI changes.

 The December CTP was also the last build of Windows Vista that supported the bypassing of the WDDM driver model requirement, hence allowing the Desktop Window Manager (UXSS at the time of the build) to run using software vertex emulation.
-Because of this change post the 5270 builds, the well-known keys 'UseMachineCheck' and 'EnableMachineCheck do not allow running the Desktop Window Manager in software emulation mode.
+Because of this change past this build, the well-known keys 'UseMachineCheck' and 'EnableMachineCheck do not allow running the Desktop Window Manager in software emulation mode.
+Running the Desktop Window Manager in software-based mode would eventually appear on Windows 8 nearly seven years later.

 Build 5284 (built on December 18, 2005) was the last build to be compiled in 2005, and to have at least one Longhorn reference.
+It was also the earliest build to include Hold 'Em (known as "Windows Poker" in this build), which is a Texas hold 'em-style poker game that was planned to be included by default in the Home Premium and Ultimate editions of Windows Vista but was removed in later builds before its release due to some apparent "political sensitivity" issues related to its gambling nature; it was later included in the final release as an additional feature in the Windows Ultimate Extras package for the Ultimate edition of Vista.

 February CTP (built on February 17, 2006, with a build number of 5308.17), was released on February 22, 2006, and was the first feature-complete CTP.
 This build was meant for enterprises.
 It was also the first build to have the upgrade compatibility.
 This build, according to Microsoft, had all but one feature (which should appear in the next CTP) that customers will see in the final release.
 However, later builds brought more improvements than previously expected.
 An unstaged revision was made to this build and was released on February 28, 2006, as build 5308.60 (built on February 23), which was released as a result of Windows Server "Longhorn" having many issues.
 The February CTP also incorporated numerous virtual folders including Attachments, Favorite Music, Fresh Tracks, Important E-mail, Last 7 Days E-mail, Last 30 Days Documents, Last 30 Days Pictures And Videos, Recently Changed, Shared By Me, Unread E-mail, and User's Files.